Robert Henry Forster (archaeologist): Early life

-Forster was born in Earsdon, Northumberland, the fourth son of George Baker Forster, a mining engineer, and Hannah Elizabeth Todd.
-He was educated at Harrow school and then won a scholarship to St. John’s college Cambridge in 1885.
+Forster was born in Earsdon, Northumberland, and came from a family of mining engineers.
+He was the fourth son of George Baker Forster, a mining engineer, and Hannah Elizabeth Todd, daughter of Reverend Isaac Todd of Shincliffe.
+George Baker Forster was the son of Thomas Emerson Forster also a mining engineer.
+George Baker Forster had been educated at St. John’s college Cambridge and had rowed for Cambridge against Oxford at Henley in 1853.
+In later life George Baker Forster lived at Farnley Hill in Corbridge.
+R H Forster was educated at Harrow school and then won a scholarship to St. John’s college Cambridge in 1885.
 He was awarded the Leaf scholarship and a Foundation scholarship in 1887.
 In 1888, he was in the first class of the classical Tripos and the following year was Senior in the Law Tripos.
 He was called to the bar in 1892 but did not practise law, instead publishing poetry and novels.

 Poet and novelist

 Forster began his literary career by publishing articles in The Eagle, the St John’s college magazine.
 His first novel “The Hand of the Spoiler” was published in 1898, followed by “The Amateur Antiquary” a collection of essays on antiquarian subjects.
-He wrote a number of historical novels and poetry as well as many papers on archaeological subjects.
+He published a number of historical novels and volumes of poetry as well as many papers on archaeological subjects.

 Rowing

-Forster was a keen rower and rowed for the Lady Margaret Boat Club (St John’s College) at Cambridge.
+Forster, like his father, was a keen rower and rowed for the Lady Margaret Boat Club (St John’s college) at Cambridge.
 In 1892 became joint secretary of the Thames Rowing Club with L H K Bushe-Fox, a friend from Cambridge who was a fellow of St John’s college and also a barrister.
 Forster was the captain of the Thames Rowing Club from 1896 to 1907.